nklnkl/html5-generate/readme.md

 ## Usage

-Run html5-generate with the path of your project you're trying to create.
-`html5-generate <nameOfYourProjectHere>`
+Go to the directory where you want to create your new project folder and rn 'html5-generate' with the name of your project `html5-generate <nameOfYourProjectHere>`

 For example if I want to make an html5 project called 'catroom' in my Documents folder, I would run